SecureCategory

 • Managed DV Certificate - this option requires the least effort, as GoDaddy covers the installation and maintenance.

-• Organization Validation (OV) Certificate - this offers a higher level of credibility than DV certificates, as the business or organization's existence has been verified by us.
+• Organization Validation (OV) Certificate - this offers a higher level of authentication and credibility than DV certificates, as the business or organisation's existence has been verified by us.

-• Wildcard SSL Certificate - strongest encryption in the world (SHA-2 and 2048-bit), covering one website (lilysbikes.com) plus all of its servers and sub-pages (shop.lilysbikes.com, blog.lilysbikes.com, m.lilysbikes.com).
+• Wildcard SSL Certificate - strongest encryption in the world (SHA-2 and 2048-bit), covering one website (eg lilysbikes.com) plus all of its servers and sub-pages (shop.lilysbikes.com, blog.lilysbikes.com, m.lilysbikes.com).

 • Multi-domain San SSL Certificate - covering up to 100 websites, managed in one place.